 Stainless steel production is energy intensive.
 The keys to reducing our carbon emissions are to increase our energy efficiency and the use of low carbon energy sources.

 In all new investments or replacement investments, energy efficiency is improved and energy saving is a target.
 We also systematically monitor and analyse energy consumption.
-In 2019, our improvement of energy efficiency calculated as a sum of different process steps was 6.0% compared to the baseline 2007–2009.
-This was below our target for 2019 but it still corresponds to a saving of 0.55 million MWh.
+Over a ten-year period 2010-2020, our improvement of energy efficiency calculated as a sum of different process steps was 7% compared to the baseline 2007–2009.

 Outokumpu's production sites use a range of energy sources, such as natural gas, propane, heavy fuel oil and electricity.
-Outokumpu participates in low-carbon energy programs in nuclear power, wind power, hydropower, combined heat and power and LNG mainly in Finland but also in Norway and in Germany.
-In 2019, approximately 77% of electricity came from renewable and low-carbon sources.
+Outokumpu participates in low-carbon energy programs in nuclear power, wind power, combined heat and power and LNG.
+In 2020, approximately 76% of electricity came from renewable and low-carbon sources.

 Outokumpu is following Science Based Target Initiative in the further reduction of carbon dioxide emissions.
 Outokumpu targets to reduce the direct, indirect, upstream and downstream transport emission intensity by 20% by 2023 compared to the baseline of 2014–2016.